tonybutzer/ssebop-study/README.md

 	- shuts it self off - using `sudo shutdown -h now`

-# Integration Actions
+# Integration Actions - 12/06/2022
 ## Wrangle
 - add logging
-- add times
+- add timing of wget and unzip - about 12 minutes now
+- optimize with parallel downloads - tbd
 - discuss data locations
 	- /wsefs/pipeline/sdata - or wdata for wrangle
-	- /wsefe/pipeline/ndata - for snap to grid normalized data ?
+	- /wsefs/pipeline/ndata - for snap to grid normalized data ?
 ## Docker

 1. Build a base image - gabe